-Although mental health disorders do not discriminate based on gender, race, ethnicity, age, inclusive disabilities, or other important demographic factors, certain situations and backgrounds can make it harder for someone to receive support and treatment.
-People in certain minority groups may be more likely to face obstacles that are unique to them, like discrimination within transgender mental health care.
-Latinix mental health can look different from Black mental health, and so on.
-This Minority Mental Health Month, you can be an active agent in acknowledging intersectionality and helping to create that change for the people around you.
+Although mental health disorders do not discriminate based on gender, race, ethnicity, age, or other demographic factors, certain situations and backgrounds may make it more difficult for someone to receive support and treatment.
+People in certain minority groups may be more likely to face obstacles that are unique to them, such as financial barriers and stigma surrounding mental health.
+This Minority Mental Health Month, which is celebrated every year in July, you can be an active agent in creating awareness of the mental health challenges faced by people in minority groups.

 Exploring Minority Mental Health Month